 If you don't like this watch face or want a more traditional one, Suunto has provided three more that we can select from the watch.

 And if you still don't find any of them to your liking, don't worry because one of the positive aspects of Wear OS is absolute customization, and you can download any of the ones you find in the app store.
 I'm sure there are more than 1,000 watch faces available.

 As for the display is AMOLED.
 It is possible to set the watch so that the display is always on, and in case of using a watch face compatible with low-power mode it will not have such a significant impact on battery life.

-All Suunto's watch faces have this mode.
-It basically shows the time and keeps the rest of the functions “frozen”, updating once every minute.
-It's like recording the information on the screen, without a high refresh rate.
-And of course the map doesn't appear on the back until we activate the watch by pressing a button or the screen, or by doing the wrist gesture.
+All Suuntos have this mode.
+It basically displays the time and keeps all other functions "frozen", updating once every minute.
+It is like recording the information on the screen, but it does not have a high refresh rate.
+And of course the map does not appear on the back until we activate the watch by pressing a button or the screen, or doing the twist of the wrist.

 Watch control is the usual one with Wear OS.
 You can access different options by swiping on the screen, or access the apps with the buttons.